Adding a custom configuration object

-- The New Configuration Object wizard opens.
-Select Server Object, if it is not already selected, and click Next.
-The Server Object Definition panel of the wizard appears.
+- On the General panel, select Server Object, if it is not already selected, and click Next.

-- Click the browse button and navigate to the ZIP file you obtained in step 1.
+- On the Server Object Definition panel, click the browse button and navigate to the ZIP file that you obtained in step 1.

-- Define an ACL for the server object.
+- On the Permissions panel, define an ACL for the server object.
 For more information, see Defining permissions for a system object.

 - Click Finish to close the wizard and save the new server object.